-‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope & A Baby Scare [Video]
+‘Bold And The Beautiful’ Spoilers Week Of April 23: Steffy Begs Liam, Fights Hope And A Baby Scare

 Wednesday, April 25

 Ridge will do anything to get at Bill.
 His growing rage will see him reach out to Liam.
-He hopes to become a thorn in Bill’s flesh when he sees the father-son bond between him and Liam.
+He hopes to become a thorn in Bill’s flesh when he sees the father-son bond between Ridge and Liam.
 Of course, it’s in Ridge’s best interest if Liam makes up with Steffy, because he just wants to see his daughter happy.

 Mid-week will see a face-off that many Bold and the Beautiful fans have been waiting for: an all-out fight between Steffy and Hope over Liam.
 This is certainly not the first time these two have fought over the same man, but this is the first time that the stakes have been this high.
 Bold and the Beautiful spoilers reveal that both women want Liam at all costs.